 To improve your cellular signal for your home you’ll want to start by answering the following questions to better assess your needs.

 1. What’s the strongest signal immediately outside of your home?

 This is likely the clearest identifier for which solution will best suit your needs.
 To get started, learn how you can take a signal reading here.
 Use the results from your signal reading to determine which cellular solution will work best for you.

-- If the strongest single point of cellular signal outside of your home is less than -105 dBm your needs will likely be best met by a femtocell, which can provide reliable coverage for one or two small rooms in your home.
+- If the strongest single point of cellular signal outside of your home is less than -105 dBm your needs will likely be best met by a femtocell, which can help you get better cell service in small spaces.

 - If your reading is -94 to -104 dBm you are in a gray zone; you may be able to use a signal booster but may also require a femtocell.

 - If your reading is better than -93 dBm you will be well suited for a cell phone signal booster and, depending on the signal booster kit you select and the size of your home, you can expect to receive usable cellular signals in spaces spanning from just a few rooms to an entire more.

 The solution to boost the cellular signal for a two-bedroom apartment will likely be different from the solution for a five-bedroom home or 12,000-square-foot mansion.
 Signal boosters tend to provide usable signal to larger coverage areas whereas femtocells are generally used in small spaces the size of one to two rooms.

 3. In how much of your home do you need to use mobile devices?